mcowellfau/Group3-CEN4010/M2_GUI_Mockup_and_Readme/Readme.md

 All other information is consistent with our Milestone 1 Documentation.
 All of the Milestone 1 Documentation has been updated accordingly to any added features.
 Modified features are reflected here.

+To view the PDF in VSCode, please use the vscode-pdf extension.